 Rules and Regulations

-Proper attire is required at all times during NTPGA Junior Tour tournaments.
+Proper attire is required at all times during the Starburst Junior Golf Classic.
 Failure to comply prior to the round may result in not participating and failure to comply during the round may result in disqualification (See Junior Golfer/Caddie Code of Conduct on Page 8).
-Each host facility may have additional rules and dress code requirements that must be adhered to by all NTPGA Junior Tour members and spectators.
 Proper attire includes collared shirts or mock turtlenecks (host golf course permitting), slacks, shorts, golf or tennis shoes, caps and visors.
-Should a golf course have a stricter dress code, its policy will take precedence.
 The NTPGA Junior Tour dress code prohibits denim, short shorts, cut-offs, swimsuits, sandals, clothing containing offensive slogans, language or pictures, clothing describing or advertising alcohol, tobacco, or other drug references.
 The NTPGA Junior Tour strongly suggests members present themselves in a positive manner while representing the NTPGA Junior Tour by wearing hats with the brim forward and tucking in all shirts.

 No pets are allowed on the courses during tournament play.

-The NTPGA Junior Tour allows the use of distance measuring devices during all tournaments.
-If, during a stipulated round, a player uses a function of a distance-measuring device that is designed to gauge or measure other conditions that might affect his/her play (e.g., gradient, wind-speed, temperature, etc.), the player is in breach of USGA Rule 14-3 (see penalty structure below).
+The Starburst Junior Golf Classic allows the use of distance measuring devices.
+If, during a stipulated round, a player uses a function of a distance-measuring device that is designed to gauge or measure other conditions that might affect his/her play (e.g., gradient, wind-speed, temperature, etc.), the player is in breach of Rule 4.3a(1) (see penalty structure below).
 A multifunctional device such as a PDA or Smartphone may be used as a distance measuring device.

 NOTE: Applications that also assist the player in his play (i.e. videoing swing for analysis or gauging green contours) are not permitted.